nehakale1403/pdsnd_github/README.md

 Bikeshare with python

 ### Description
-The project uses Pandas and NumPy to calculate and analyze the data of bikeshare in New York City, Chicago and Washington.
+The project uses Pandas, NumPy and various libraries of python to calculate and analyze the data of bikeshare in New York City, Chicago and Washington.

 ### Files used
 Following files: